Tomires/thesis/introduction.md

 ### Shared elements

 Contains information on data structures and script components used outside of and in both the battle and exploration parts of the game.
-Details the persistence module and the tile rendering algorithm used.
+Details the persistence module and the used tile rendering algorithm.

 ### Tutorial